Objectives of the service

 Users include: School & University Students, Teachers, Authors, Educators

-There is a specific need for more engaging and informative visual space-related content to involve and inspire students with STEM-related subjects and careers.
-There is a lack of exciting and accessible activities based around real space content for educators, to help supplement learning
+There is a specific need for more engaging and informative visual space-related content to involve and inspire students with STEM and non-STEM related subjects and careers.
+There is a lack of exciting and accessible activities based around real space content for educators, to help supplement learning.

 - Space Organisations